nautobot/nautobot/nautobot/docs/plugins/development.md

     All `required_settings` must be configured in `PLUGINS_CONFIG` in `nautobot_config.py` before the app can be used.

 !!! warning
-    If a configuration parameter is listed in either `required_settings` or `constance_config` and `default_settings`, the default setting will be ignored.
+    If a configuration parameter is listed in either of `required_settings` or `constance_config`, and also in `default_settings`, the default setting will be ignored.

 #### NautobotAppConfig Code Location Attributes